-Approved: prof. PhDr.
-Ol'ga Orosová, CSc., doc.
-Mgr.
-Róbert Stojka, PhD., doc.
-Mgr.
-Soňa
+Course ID: KF/ Course name: Heidegger and the End of Metaphysics

+HKM/15

-University: P. J. Šafárik University in Košice Faculty: Faculty of Arts Course ID: KF/ Course name: Heidegger and the End of Metaphysics HKM/15 Course type, scope and the method: Course type: Practice Recommended course-load (hours): Per week: 2 Per study period: 28 Course method: present Number of ECTS credits: 3 Recommended semester/trimester of the course: 4.
-Course level: IL Prerequisities: Conditions for course completion: Continuous assessment: 40% - seminar paper Final assessment: 60% - final paper Learning outcomes: Analysis of basic issues of the genesis of understanding of metaphysics by Heidegger from Being and Time to his posthumously published interview for Der Spiegel magazine, in which he admitted his inability to positively complete the project of metaphysics in a way it was contemplated in his works.
-Brief outline of the course: 1.
-Understanding of metaphysics by Heidegger before the turn - fundamental ontology as metaphysics of existence 2.
-Understanding of metaphysics by Heidegger after the turn (Introduction to Metaphysics - 1935) - continuing positive understanding as the study of the nature of being 3.
-Pre-Socratic philosophy (Anaximander, Heraclitus, Parmenides) and metaphysics 4.
-Critical reception of metaphysics as ontotheology 5.
-Kant and metaphysics 6.
-Hegel and metaphysics 7.
-Identification of philosophy with metaphysics as the study of being - the end of philosophy and understanding of the role of thinking by Heidegger Recommended literature: M. Heidegger: Bytí a čas.
+Continuous assessment: 40% - seminar paper

+Final assessment: 60% - final paper

+Analysis of basic issues of the genesis of understanding of metaphysics by Heidegger from Being and Time to his posthumously published interview for Der Spiegel magazine, in which he admitted his inability to positively complete the project of metaphysics in a way it was contemplated in his works.

+- 1. Understanding of metaphysics by Heidegger before the turn fundamental ontology as metaphysics of existence - 2.
+Understanding of metaphysics by Heidegger after the turn (Introduction to Metaphysics 1935) - continuing positive understanding as the study of the nature of being - 3.
+Pre-Socratic philosophy (Anaximander, Heraclitus, Parmenides) and metaphysics - 4.
+Critical reception of metaphysics as ontotheology - 5.
+Kant and metaphysics - 6.
+Hegel and metaphysics - 7.
+Identification of philosophy with metaphysics as the study of being the end of philosophy and understanding of the role of thinking by Heidegger

+M. Heidegger: Bytí a čas.
 Praha: Oikúmené 2008.M.
 Heidegger: Konec filosofie a úkol myšlení.
 Praha: Oikúmené 2006.
 M. Heidegger: List o humanizme.
 Praha 2000.
 M. Heidegger: Aristotelova Metafyzika IX., 1-3.
 Praha2001.

-5. F. Novosád: Pozvanie k Heideggerovi.
-Bratislava 1995.
-6. V. Leško: Filozofia dejín filozofie.
-Prešov 1999.

-7. H.-G. Gadamer: Člověk a řeč.
+- 5. F. Novosád: Pozvanie k Heideggerovi.
+Bratislava 1995. - 6.
+V. Leško: Filozofia dejín filozofie.
+Prešov 1999. - 7.
+H.-G. Gadamer: Člověk a řeč.
 Praha 1999.

-Course assessment Total number of assessed students: 31
+Course assessment Total number of assessed students: 32

 A В С D Е FX

-54.84 9.68 22.58 0.0 12.9 0.0
+56.25 9.38 21.88 0.0 12.5 0.0

 Provides: PhDr.
 Dušan Hruška, PhD.

+Date of last modification: 03.05.2015

+Approved: